-development of adaptive planning responses to manage natural hazard risk.
-Additional risk assessments may be progressed Whakatāne townships, risk assessments are to be prepared in accordance with the Regional Policy Statement to inform the The community must be at the centre of all solutions: In priority areas with existing recognised risks, such as Öpötiki and for other at-risk locations across the sub-region including Tāneatua, Te Teko and Edgecumbe.
+The community must be at the centre of all solutions: In priority areas with existing recognised risks, such as Ōpōtiki and Whakatāne townships, risk assessments are to be prepared in accordance with the Regional Policy Statement to inform the development of adaptive planning responses to manage natural hazard risk.
+Additional risk assessments may be progressed for other at-risk locations across the sub-region including Tāneatua, Te Teko and Edgecumbe.

 Where appropriate, some communities may need to consider long-term strategies to ensure existing areas are resilient, and where affordable or feasible solutions are not available, to move away from highly vulnerable locations.

-economic growth, and social well-being.
-Whatever the strategy, the community must be at the centre of any future adaptation outcomes of these assessments will need to be carefully balanced alongside other local priorities including housing supply, Since future risk management decisions will have significant implications for community well-being and livelihoods, the planning.
+Since future risk management decisions will have significant implications for community wellbeing and livelihoods, the outcomes of these assessments will need to be carefully balanced alongside other local priorities including housing supply, economic growth, and social wellbeing.
+Whatever the strategy, the community must be at the centre of any future adaptation planning.

-Figure 25.
-Rural environment
+Climate change adaptation roadmap

+As we better understand the impacts of hazards and climate change, what does this mean for local communities, iwi and hapu, stakeholders.
+Experts and decision makers play a key role at all stages of the process?

+Figure 18: Risk reduction roadmap